TheBrothersCode/WarnMe/docs/features/alerts-twitter-feature.md

 ## Twitter Alerts Feature

 ### Story:
-As a user, I want to see meteo alerts so that I will be informed about the newest warnings
+As a userEntity, I want to see meteo alerts so that I will be informed about the newest warnings

 ### Acceptance Criteria: